prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 {{< figure src="/img/move-libray-jcenter-to-maven/manual-upload.png" link="/img/move-libray-jcenter-to-maven/manual-upload.png" >}}

 First of all, in the *Staging Upload* section, it is necessary to upload the *pom* file.

+// select upload mode Artifact(s) with a pom in the dropdown window

 {{< figure src="/img/move-libray-jcenter-to-maven/add-pom.png" link="/img/move-libray-jcenter-to-maven/add-pom.png" >}}